 Downloads - The "Downloads" table shows all of the downloadable requests, their status, and the available actions on them.
 The status of an ongoing download is displayed in the "Progress" column.
 To cancel an ongoing download, click the Cancel button in the "Action" column.
 The databases will be configured automatically after the download finishes.
 Once completely downloaded, the Install button appears in the "Action" column for the instrument software.
 The software can be installed by clicking the Install button.
 The Next button remains disabled until all the downloads and the installations are completed.
-Previously installed instrument software can be reinstalled by clicking the Corresponding item is installed.
+Previously installed instrument software can be reinstalled by clicking the Reinstall button that appears in the "Action" column once the corresponding item is installed.